-- 3. Have you had any one or more of these symptoms today or within the past 24 hours, which is new or not explained by a pre-existing condition?

-- Fever, Chills, or Repeated Shaking/Shivering
+- 3. Have you had any one or more of these symptoms today or within the past 24 hours, which is new or not explained by another reason? - Fever, Chills, or Repeated Shaking/Shivering - Cough - Sore Throat - · Shortness of Breath, Difficulty Breathing - · Feeling Unusually Weak or Fatigued

-- Cough

-- Sore Throat

-- Shortness of Breath, Difficulty Breathing

-- Feeling Unusually Weak or Fatigued